The World’s Youngest Language:

 Trevor Noah’s – stand up set:

-Due to our crazy exchange rate I travel in the cheapest way possible, an economic crisis will never stand in my way of seeing the world, having just a small backpack, a trusty tooth brush and a big slice of biltong that I smuggle around on my travels.
-Biltong is dried out meat that you can only get in my home country which is served best with a cold beer, making it very easy to fit into the Dutch culture.
+Due to our crazy exchange rate I travel in the cheapest way possible, an economic crisis will never stand in my way of seeing the world, having just a small backpack, a trusty tooth brush and a big slice of biltong (dried out meat) that I smuggle around on my travels.
+I geared up to journey back to my ancestral motherland.

 Upon my arrival in Amsterdam I was met by these beautiful waterways that engulf the city and little alleyways stretching along antique buildings, I admire the amount of freedom the Dutch people have in their day to day lives, it is unlike that of most European countries I have been to and even though the city may have a bad reputation for drugs and prostitution there’s still so much more to see and do while in the city other than following the normal tourist routs.